Updated: September 12th, 2024

 Even Parents With Joint Custody May Owe Child Support

-When parents have joint custody, they may not have the children for exactly equal amounts of time.
+When parents have joint custody, they may not have the children for exact and equal amounts of time.
 Joint physical custody means that each parent has custody for at least one-third of the year (more than 122 overnight visits per year).
-Also, parents with joint custody may have different incomes or contribute in unequal amounts towards the children’s expenses.
+Also, parents with joint or shared custody may have different incomes or contribute in unequal amounts towards the children’s expenses.

 As a result, in a joint custody arrangement, one parent may still need to pay child support to the other parent.
 The parent who pays child support tends to be the one who makes more money.
 If not, then the other spouse may contribute more to the children’s expenses or spend more time with them.